-Presented in Fig. 2 are the time series and annual cycle of the absolute net moisture transport into ASC based on all the instantaneous-mean variable combinations.
-Also added is the P-E budget, but only for ASC_m .
-A large spread in the absolute mean budgets is evident, with the annual mean ranging from as low as $193km^3day^{-1}$ in MT{mi} to as high as $651km^3day^{-1}$ in MT{ii} (Tab.
-2).
-One reason for the discrepancies may be the different sizes and locations for the base areas, depending on whether ASC is gained from instantaneous or mean ω (cf. Fig. 3).
-The reason for differences between the MT{im} and MT{mm} (MT{ii} and MT{mi}), both using the same base region ASC_m (ASC_i), is not so obvious and one would think, that the averaging procedure would not affect the results that much.
+base areas, depending on whether ASC is gained from instantaneous or mean ω (Figure 3).
+The reason for differences between the MT{im} and MT{mm} (MT{ii} and MT{mi}), both using the same base region ASC_m (ASC_i), is not so obvious, and one would think that the averaging procedure would not affect the results that much.
 Indeed, many studies used means of variables for such budget studies.
-A caveat in averaging ω is, that upward and downward ω are not normally distributed around zero.
+A caveat in averaging ω is that upward and downward ω are not normally distributed around zero.
 This has implications for the definition of the ASC.
-Over the tropics there seems to be a tendency of a small fraction of grid cells with extensive upward ω , whereas a larger fraction of grid cells is characterized by downward vertical wind of lower magnitude.
-In reality, these are the tropical convective cells, and the area of weak sinking motions.
-In ASC_m a grid cell, which is passed by only a couple of strong convective cells could thus XMADTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPIC be assigned to ASC_m , although belonging to the region of DESC most of the time.
-The difference between the budgets of the same regions will be discussed in section 4.3, where we closer look at the vertical profile of transports.
+Over the tropics there seems to be a tendency of a small fraction of grid cells with extensive upward ω , whereas a larger fraction of grid cells are characterized by downward vertical wind of lower magnitude.
+In reality, these are the tropical convective cells and the area of weak sinking motions.
+In ASC_m a grid cell, which is passed by only a couple of strong convective cells, could thus be assigned to ASC_m , although belonging to the region of DESC most of the time.
+The difference between the budgets of the same regions is discussed in section 4.3, where we look closer at the vertical profile of transports.

-Despite the difference in base area size and in the mean absolute budget, time series and annual cycle show no systematic differences in their statistical properties: they all take similar courses, e.g. are peaking around 1991 and in the El Niño year 1998 and have a minimum around La Niña year 1999.
+[25] Despite the difference in base area size and in the mean absolute budget, the time series and annual cycle show no systematic differences in their statistical properties: they all take similar courses, i.e., they are peaking at around 1991 and in the El Niño year 1998 and have a minimum at around the La Niña year 1999.
 Correlation coefficients are higher than r = 0.6.
-Also all graphs share a moderate yearly and monthly variability (standard deviations are between $\sigma = 5$ and $\sigma = 15$) and they all have positive, but insignificant trends.
-Only in MT{mm} a statistically significant trend is found, but on a relatively low confidence level.
+Also, all graphs share a moderate yearly and monthly variability (standard deviations are between $\sigma = 5$ and $\sigma = 15$) and they all have positive, but insignificant, trends.
+Only in MT{mm} is a statistically significant trend found, but on a relatively low confidence level.
 The slight increase cannot be explained by a change in base area size of ASC, which is in fact slightly decreasing (not shown).
-The temporal evolution of the yearly mean size of the base areas of ASC_m and ASC_i is shown in Fig. 3(a).
-The area of ASC_m is 10 % larger, and its size has higher yearly variability.
+The temporal evolution of the yearly mean size of the base areas of ASC_m and ASC_i is shown in Figure 3a.
+The area of

-Owing to the fragmentation into many small areas of ASC_i and in contrast to its smaller size, the boundary around ASC_i is twice as long as the one around ASC_m (Fig. 3(b)).
+ASC_m is 10% larger, and its size has higher yearly variability.
+Owing to the fragmentation into many small areas of ASC_i and in contrast to its smaller size, the boundary around ASC_i is twice as long as the one around ASC_m (Figure 3b).

-Moisture fluxes over static boundaries have successfully been calculated before, e.g. for the polar regions in $Bengtsson\ et\ al.$ [in revision], who compared the moisture transport budget with P-E in their area.
+[26] Moisture fluxes over static boundaries have successfully been calculated before, e.g., for the polar regions studied by Bengtsson et al. [2011], who compared the moisture transport budget with P-E in their area.
 To estimate the validity of our calculations, we also compared our transport budgets with P-E over ASC_m .
-The relation between P-E and MATTHIAS ZAHN AND RICHARD P. ALLAN: CHANGING MOISTURE TRANSPORTS IN THE TROPICS atmospheric moisture transports for a given region and time period is:
+The relationship between P-E and atmospheric moisture transports for a given region and time period is with MT{in} (MT{out}) being the moisture transport into (out of) (passing the boundary) the region, P and E being the precipitation and evaporation, and ΔPWC being the change of atmospheric water content over the region.
+Assuming rela-

-$$MT{in} - MT{out} = P - E + \Delta PWC \tag{2}$$
+$$MT{in} - MT{out} = P - E + \Delta PWC, \tag{2}$$